getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 <img class="right" src="{% asset_path weekly-news/wordpress-esperanto.png %}" alt="Does anyone actually speak Esperanto?"/>The WordPress instance is now connected to `mynet`, and it's exposed publicly, which is exactly what you want.
 It was easy to connect it to the MySQL instance by simply referring to the container hostname `mysql` in the `--env WORDPRESS_DB_HOST=mysql` flag.
 The hostname `mysql` is resolved by using a [DNS server embedded in the Docker Engine](https://docs.docker.com/engine/userguide/networking/dockernetworks/#docker-embedded-dns-server), which provides automatic service discovery for containers connected to the overlay network.

 **Note**: You don't need to use `--env="constraint:node==*nX"` in your deployments!
-I used it here only to ensure the containers are running on separate segments, to illustrate overlay networking across segments in your cluster.
+I used it here only to ensure the containers are running on separate nodes, to illustrate overlay networking across nodes in your cluster.

 Copy the IP address from the output of the last command to the location bar in your favorite browser.
 Now go ahead and start blogging in Esperanto like you've always wanted to.